-- A. A student shall be responsible for adhering to the attendance policy established by the instructor.
-At the beginning of each semester, the student shall check to be sure that participating in planned field trips or co-curricular activities will not violate the attendance policies established in the courses taken that semester.
-In cases where such a conflict arises, the student shall either adjust the involvement in the field trip or co-curricular activities or modify the selection of courses for that semester. - B. It shall be the responsibility of the student to notify an instructor whose classes will be missed due to an approved cocurricular activity or field trip.
-No such absences shall be considered authorized unless the student notifies the instructor prior to the trip or activity and makes suitable arrangements for making up appropriate work.
-Such arrangements may include an additional assignment in lieu of class attendance. - C. A student shall be responsible for all class work and assignments missed due to an authorized class absence. - D. A student who would prefer not to miss a class due to participation in an approved field trip or co-curricular activity shall consult with both the instructor for that class and the person planning the field trip or co-curricular activity.
+- A. the student is responsible to notify an instructor whose classes will be missed.
+No absences shall be considered authorized unless the student notifies the instructor prior to the trip or activity and makes suitable arrangements for making up appropriate work.
+Such arrangements may include an additional assignment in lieu of class attendance. - B. Students are responsible for all class work and assignments missed due to an authorized class absence. - C. A student who would prefer not to miss a class due to participation in an approved field trip or co-curricular activity may consult with both the instructor for that class and the person planning the field trip or co-curricular activity.
 These two persons shall then confer and arrive at a mutually agreeable solution that will satisfy and not penalize the student.